vdhamer/Photo-Club-Hub/.github/README.md

 <a/></p>

 An alternative navigation path is provided in the "Who's Who" screen.
-This allows the user to find a known photographer without knowing the club associations:
+This allows the user to find a photographer directly:

 * photographer1
   * photo club A